AbitSingh/BookmyEvent_Application/README.md

-# forum
+# Book My Event Application
-project for my "programming" studies.
+project for my full stack web development.
 An event website where you can create and register for events.
-Done completely on Java with Spring Boot.
+Done completely on HTML, CSS, JS, Java, Spring Boot and SQL.